People

 I give mentorship preference to students whose interests generally overlap with mine.
 I focus on spiders (or other arachnids and arthropods that produce relevant materials) in an effort to understand the relationship between the functional aspects of natural biological materials (like silks) and the molecular underpinnings that influence these functional differences.

 Undergraduates: Charlotte undergraduate students are encouraged to contact me directly about opportunities to conduct research in my laboratory.
 These opportunities include participation in the Honors Program, as Undergraduate Research for credit (BIOL 3900), or for regular hourly pay.
 Undergraduates must first complete an exploratory volunteer semester where they actively participate in weekly laboratory meetings, shadow graduate students and postdocs during research tasks, and participate in laboratory duties such as animal care and maintenance.
 Students that tend to be successful and move up to more responsibilities and independence are ones that have a genuine passion for arthropods and want to pursue a career in organismal research.
 Space is limited for undergraduates – preference will go to students that are on an organismal/ecology/evolution career trajectory.
 Biomedical students are welcome to inquire about positions, however the experience and skills gained in my lab don’t apply as directly to careers in medicine.
-Undergraduate students must also have at least 3 semesters left before graduation.
+Undergraduate students must also have at least 3 semesters left before graduation and maintain a 3.0 GPA.

 Graduate Students: While ideal candidates for the Master’s or Ph.D. program will have had previous research experience to develop general bench skills and some experience or interest in computational biology, enthusiasm and excitement for my area of research is the most important criteria I will consider.
 Research is challenging and working through problems and difficulties takes dedication – burn out can be quick if the excitement isn’t there.
 The lab combines sequencing and material property data, so students should be intellectually interested in including sequence data with their projects.
 Charlotte is a great environment to for integrative research and I envision students in my lab pursuing projects that include field, lab, and computational components.